davidnormo/davidnormo.github.io/markdown/front-end-cross-cutting-concerns.md

 - Asynchronous UI states
 - State management

 Some of these are more subtle that we give them credit.
 The dark art of Search Engine Optimisation (SEO) for example: by changing a UI component, what is the effect on our search ranking?
-Or analytics: how can we ensure that ...
+Some on the other hand are more straightforward, logging for example.

+The key thing to consider when dealing with coupling is - what will the impact of changing either of the modules be?

+For example, imagine a